CELEBRATING SABBATH

 The Sabbath is a day of rest set aside to worship our King.
 When he finished creating the world, God rested on the seventh day, creating a sanctuary in time, declaring his power over his creation by choosing to rest.
 Every week, as the sun sets into the Sabbath, we remember God created us for his pleasure.
 As we enter the rest of Sabbath each week, we step into the sanctuary of his presence.

 Sabbath is a lifestyle.
 But, we must understand why practicing Sabbath is important, especially in today’s busy, chaotic world.
-Take a look at the below resources to learn why it is important to integrate Sabbath into your life.
+Take a look at the below videos to learn more about why these four elements of Sabbath are so important.

 Celebrate